Perth North Church

 North Church is located in Perth, Perth and Kinross, Scotland.
 Of Church of Scotland denomination, it is located on Mill Street, but its official address is 209 High Street (where its entrance is located behind the façades of the High Street properties).
-Completed in 1880, it is now a Category B listed building.
+Completed in 1880, originally as a United Presbyterian Church, it is now a Category B listed building.
 The church's architect was Thomas Lennox Watson.

 In 1985, the church joined with the now-defunct St Leonard's Parish Church, on Perth's King Street.